tamil777selvan/xray-cucumber-plugin/README.md

 - Lints for scenario's description length if more than 250 chars.
 - Filter tests which needs to synced based on "cucumber tags" or specific "folder" name.
 - Unique split of Xray Tests when mapping to Xray Test Sets.
-- Update test result to the execution tickets.
+- Update test result to the execution tickets from Cucumber JSON reports / parsed test result list.

 ## Installation